tildearrow/furnace/doc/1-intro/faq.md

 ### is there an iOS build?

-nope.
+nope:

-- in order to write any iOS app, the developer must pay a hefty 99 USD per year to just enroll for Apple Developer Program.
+- in order to test any iOS app on an actual device, the developer must pay a hefty 99 USD per year to just enroll for Apple Developer Program.
+Furnace is free and non-profit,
-- developing for iOS requires an Apple computer.
+- developing for iOS requires an Apple computer and an Apple device for testing.
-- Furnace's license (GPL) is incompatible with Apple's App Store. since Furnace is free and non-profit, it can be ruled out.
 - even if an alternate store were used, you would still need a method to sideload an app to your device. jailbreaking an iOS device isn't an easy task.

 for these reasons, an iOS build will never happen until a major shift occurs in Apple's policies.